andrewfstratton/quando/README.md

 # quando
-## Visual Programming for Digitally Interactive Exhibits
+## Visual Programming for Digital Interactive Exhibits

 ### To Install